voctav/voja4_nibbler/README.md

 ## Known Issues

 VM crashes (e.g. stack overflow/underflow) cause abrupt termination and leave the console in a bad state.

-It's also been reported that terminal colors may not be reset correctly on exit.
+Terminal colors are not reset correctly on exit.
+This should have a smaller impact now that the first 8 colors are not redefined.

 ## Resources